Fiction » Fantasy »

 Eventually she slipped her hand into his and shook it hesitantly.
 "Roeve..."

 His eyes were on the blue lenses of her goggles, but his sight couldn't penetrate them.
-They were not opaque and he really wanted to see her eyes.
-It was surreal; standing there with her after all this time.
+They were opaque and he really wanted to see her eyes.
+It was surreal, standing there with her after all the time that passed.
 And it was bittersweet, for they weren't who they used to be.
 Both of them had changed, into completely different people.
 New people...

 She'd grown up, she wasn't who he remembered.
-And he wasn't sure if she remembered him, but it didn't matter, he wasn't about to broach that subject.
+He wasn't sure if she would remember him, but it didn't matter, he wasn't about to broach that subject.
 She assumed he believed her when she said she was Roeve, and he would let her.
 Even if he knew differently.

 She released his hand and shrugged.
+She seemingly glanced around the square for a moment.
 "Not really, I'm not sure I'll even come out and watch."

 "Not looking forward to the new Archon?"